‘When the blood begins to flow, who will be left to scream…’

-The film was funded on a shoestring by the producers and when they ran out of money a successful Kickstarter campaign was launched which raised $7665 to complete post production.
+The film was funded on a shoestring by the producers and when they ran out of money a successful Kickstarter campaign was launched which raised $7665 to complete post-production.
 The US DVD release is uncut but in the UK, the BBFC cut 1m 34s for its Monster Pictures release.

-1976: Outlaw motorcycle gang The Impalers tri-state rape and murder spree ends in a bloody massacre with rival club Satan’s Own.
+1976: Outlaw motorcycle gang The Impalers tri-state assault and murder spree ends in a bloody massacre with rival club Satan’s Own.
 The surviving members seek refuge in a secluded cabin deep in the North Georgia mountains.

 What first must of seemed like easy prey for a home invasion, became a living nightmare of depravity and violence.
 A young innocent girl being held captive may hold the key to the twisted secrets locked in the basement and the killing machine feasting on human flesh in the forest outside…

 Perhaps the bad taste might have had more impact if Dear God No! wasn’t so utterly incompetent on every level.
 But this is so shoddy, you have to marvel at the fact that they managed to shoot it on super 16mm without every frame being out of focus.